ethereum-optimism/community-hub/src/docs/governance/README.md

 Citizenship will be conferred by [**"soulbound"**](https://vitalik.ca/general/2022/01/26/soulbound.html) non-transferrable NFTs, and the set of Citizens will grow over time.
 The exact mechanism for distributing Citizenships will be determined by the Foundation with input from the Token House.

 The Citizens' House is responsible for [retroactive public goods funding (RPGF)](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).
-The funds for RPGF will come from several sources:
+The funds for RPGF will come from several sources, including:

 - [20% of the initial OP supply is dedicated to RPGF](allocations.md#retroactive-public-goods-funding)
 - Redeployment of some of the sequencer revenue generated on Optimism
-- A portion of the OP tokens created through [inflation](allocations.md#token-distribution-details) may be used for retroPGF.
 - Donations from other sources.
   If you want to contribute to retroPGF, you can send ETH, ERC-20 tokens, or NFTs to the ENS address **retroPGF.eth**.
   It is supported on [Optimism](https://optimistic.etherscan.io/address/0x15dda60616ffca20371ed1659dbb78e888f65556) as well as [Ethereum mainnet](https://etherscan.io/address/0x15dda60616ffca20371ed1659dbb78e888f65556).